-The minimum amount of capital the supervisory authority requires the entity to hold to safeguard its solvency, based on the amount of risk assumed, in terms of credit, market and operational risk.
+The following table shows the minimum amount of capital the supervisory authority requires the entity to hold in order to safeguard its solvency, based on the amount of risk assumed in terms of the aforementioned risk.

 Table 5.
 Overview of RWAs (EBA Template OV1).
 AFB Group